 In addition to the classic tropical thick coconut curry, which in comparison to other countries in the region (e.g. Thailand and Cambodia) is more savory and spicy, they also have a few unique and really exciting local specialties that you shouldn’t miss.

 A plate of blanched or steamed vegetables served with tofu, tempeh, longtong (rice cooked in banana leafs) with a side of peanut sauce.
 Sometimes it’s all mixed together but we personally prefer it served separate.

 This is what fuels both Indonesia and Malaysia.
 The name translates to fried rice.
 It is sometimes served with a side of rice or nut crackers but don't forget to ask if the crackers are vegan since they can be fish or shrimp based.

 A plate of fried noodles served similar to a Nasi Goreng with vegetables, tempeh or tofu, seasoned with a sambal.

 A plate containing several smaller dishes served on a bed of rice.
 The dish varies depending on what vegetables are available, what restaurants you eat at, what region you’re in and who cooked it.

-Caution: Before you dive into all these fantastic local delights you need to be aware that fish sauce is used across Indonesia, not to the same extent as in the rest of Southeast Asia, but it does exist which means that you should always ask for your local food to be served without it.
+Caution: Before you dive into all these fantastic local delights you need to be aware that fish sauce is used across Indonesia.
+It is not used to the same extent as in the rest of Southeast Asia but it does exist which means that you should always ask for your local food to be served without it.
 Also, egg is sometimes considered a “vegetable” and we recommend that you ask for no egg even if it’s not mentioned in the menu.